 There is no separate primary loop.

-Additionally, BWRs utilize a pressure suppression containment instead of a large dry containment structure.
+Additionally, BWRs use a pressure-suppression containment rather than a large dry containment structure.

 As a result, a BWR comprises fewer major components, shorter piping runs, and requires less material overall.